 Today utilizing a workflow automation tools like Gulp or Grunt is essential for every project concerning web application development.
 They help to improve the previously mentioned aspects and automate routine developer's operations, e.g. CSS preprocessing, image compression, code minification, etc. There's also a Webpack which is a powerful bundle manager that is useful for bundling various files together into a dependency graph.
 However, it also contains features of a basic task runner that makes him a competitor to Grunt or Gulp task runner.

-That's why we'll discuss what automation tool you'd better use in 2019: Gulp, Grunt, Webpack or Browserify. and thoroughly but clearly review all of their pros and cons.
+That's why we'll discuss what automation tool you'd better use: Gulp, Grunt, Webpack or Browserify. and thoroughly but clearly review all of their pros and cons.

 Why use build tools like Grunt, Gulp or Webpack?

 There is a decent share of routine tasks that every front-end developer has to face with.
 But since we are developers and it's our duty to build programs that can automate then automating our workflow is the first and the least we should start with.

 A few of the routine operations which we do in our every day's work:

 Routine operations that developers face with during their work

 These tasks don't look hard but take a significant amount of time and energy of your front-end developers.
 It is doubly true for developing a large website or the one that needs often updates.

 With the help of automation tools like Gulp task runner and quite easy code, you can automate these routine tasks.
 Although they are not obligatory for software development service of web apps, task runners can greatly enhance app performance and save development time.
 Moreover, task runners help to simplify work and improve your productivity as well as decrease mistakes from human error.

 For instance, both task runners and module bundlers like Webpack are able to pack a number of JS files into a single package.
 It decreases the number of requests to a server that results in better performance.
 The output of these automation tools is a fine optimized code which is ready for usage in a production environment.